2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/webapi/dotnet-webapi.md

 The 2sxc4ng API ensures that the GET request is send to the correct url /DesktopModules/2sxc/API/app-api/Demo/Get.
 You can also read more about the jQuery [sxc Controller](xref:Specs.Js.Sxc) to use 2sxc-WebApis from jQuery pages.

-## Special Object / Commands in SxcApiController
+## Special Object / Commands in ApiController

-The `SxcApiController` provides various command / helpers to get you productiv.
+The `ApiController` provides various command / helpers to get you productiv.
 Most are the same as in a normal Razor view, but some are additional.
 Here are the main ones:

 1. AsDynamic(...)
 1. AsEntity(...)